root-project/web/manual/math/index.md

 ## Linear algebra packages

-The linear algebra packages provide a complete environment in ROOT to perform calculations like equation solving and eigenvalue decompositions.
+The linear algebra packages provide a complete environment in ROOT to perform calculations such as equation solving and eigenvalue decompositions.

 There are the following linear algebra packages available: